Getting the most from key messages in local government projects

 We expect the project to last about 18 months in four phases:

-Phase 1: Planning (ensuring function as an east-west route parallel to Oak Street, with connections to bus lines).
+Phase 1: Planning (making sure the street will work well as an east-west route parallel to Oak Street, with connections to bus lines).

 Phase 2: Early engineering (such as space requirements, signs and signals).